MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/manufacturing-setup-part-1.md

 - Component C would be issued to work center 300

 ### Setting up Sales Configurator options

 Use Sales Configurator preferences to determine how Sales Configurator will work for your business and how its use will affect other modules.
  **To set up Sales Configurator options:**

 1. Open the Sales Configurator Preferences window.
-(Microsoft Dynamics GP menu
-    \>\> Tools \>\> Setup \>\> Manufacturing \>\> System Defaults \>\> Sales
+(Microsoft Dynamics GP menu \>\> Tools \>\> Setup \>\> Manufacturing \>\> System Defaults \>\> Sales Configurator)
-    Configurator)

 2. Mark Display Manufacturing Order Start Date while configuring if a start date for the associated manufacturing orders should be created automatically.

     When you open the Sales Configurator window from the Sales Item Detail window, a manufacturing order automatically will be generated.
 If you’ve marked this option, a start date for the order will be calculated and included.
 If you don’t mark this option, a start date won’t be calculated until you choose Schedule in the Sales Configurator window.

-1. Mark Display Messages for Option Promotions to see messages about special promotions for the options you’re using as you’re working with the Sales Configurator.
+3. Mark Display Messages for Option Promotions to see messages about special promotions for the options you’re using as you’re working with the Sales Configurator.

-2. Choose OK and close the window.
+4. Choose OK and close the window.

 ### Setup options for sales order extensions

 Microsoft Dynamics GP Sales Order Processing includes tools you can use to manage sales functions in your manufacturing environment.
 However, when you install Manufacturing you also must complete additional setup tasks that determine how sales affect other modules.
 For example, you must specify default settings for manufacturing orders that will be generated automatically from sales orders.

  When Manufacturing is installed, you must complete the following setup procedures:

- **Due date options** You must specify how due dates for manufacturing orders linked directly to sales orders should be calculated.
+- **Due date options** You must specify how due dates for manufacturing orders linked directly to sales orders should be calculated.
 Refer to *Setting up manufacturing sales order due dates* for more information.
- **Manufacturing order options** To automatically generate manufacturing orders from sales orders, you must specify the default settings for those manufacturing orders.
+- **Manufacturing order options** To automatically generate manufacturing orders from sales orders, you must specify the default settings for those manufacturing orders.
 You also can specify whether customer priority levels should affect the priority levels of manufacturing orders generated from sales orders.
 Refer to *Setting up manufacturing orders for sales orders* for more information.
- **Order fulfillment options** To track additional information about how orders are fulfilled, you must set up order fulfillment options.
+- **Order fulfillment options** To track additional information about how orders are fulfilled, you must set up order fulfillment options.
 You can specify a default carrier and FOB point.
 You also can select options so users can modify the freight and miscellaneous charges associated with order fulfillment.
 Refer to *Setting up order fulfillment options* for more information.

+> [!TIP]
-*For more information about sales order processing and setup, refer to the Sales Order Processing documentation.*
+> For more information about sales order processing and setup, refer to the Sales
+> Order Processing documentation.

 ### Setting up manufacturing sales order due dates

- Use the Manufacturing Series Sales Order Preferences window to specify how due dates for sales orders will be calculated.
+Use the **Manufacturing Series Sales Order Preferences** window to specify how due dates for sales orders will be calculated.
  **To set up manufacturing sales order due dates:**

 1. Open the Manufacturing Series Sales Order Preferences window.